infrawatch/telemetry-framework/docs/00-rhv_infrastructure_installation.md

 ![Add host](imgs/data-center-add-host.png)

 You should now have a host that says it is _Non-Operational_ because we need to setup networking and storage for the node.
 If you received a failure then you'll need to ebug why this is happening through the logs on the host and the engine VM.
-The ogs should be mostly available in `/var/log/` under some `ovirt-` directories.
+The logs should be mostly available in `/var/log/` under some `ovirt-` directories.

 ## Setup Networking

 Before we setup the storage for the node, we need to add the `ovirtmgmt` virtual interface to the node so that we can communicate with it properly.

 This will move your networking around a bit, and setup your existing interface on `eno1` to be on a bridged network `br1`.

 We'll be attaching `ovirtmgmt` to the `eno2` interface since we'll be setting